dantefromdevilmaycry/The-Fabulous-Five/content/Factions, and peoples/The Animancers.md

 - [[Mikhael]]

 ### Relationship with other factions
 - [[The Disfavoured]] - Formally hired by the Court of Valdadras as protection for the animancers, their facilities, research and patients in response to [[The Animancy Protests]] picking up in anticipation of [[The Trial]].
-They seemed to be involved in schemes beyond this duty however, with The Disfavoured receiving a supply of [[Adra Crystal]]s from the researchers at [[The Sanitorium]]
+They seemed to be involved in schemes beyond this duty however, with The Disfavoured receiving a supply of [[Adra Crystal]]s from the researchers at [[The Sanitarium]]
 - [[The Leaden Key]] - Actively rallying to get Animancy banned in Valdadras, and applying sabotage and conspiratorial plots to ensure their downfall; primary force behind [[The Animancy Protests]], responsible for escalation leading to the burning of the Sanitorium.

 ### Active situations